Fiona Hill, a nobody to Trump and Putin, saw into them both

 Trump admired Putin for his wealth, power and fame, seeing him, in Hill's words, as the "ultimate badass."
 During the course of his presidency, Trump would come to resemble the autocratic and populist Russian leader more than he resembled any recent American presidents, she writes, and "Sometimes even I was startled by how glaringly obvious the similarities were."

-Trump was impeached by the House in late 2019 for trying to use his leverage over Ukraine to undermine Joe Biden, his eventual Democratic rival, among the first of his efforts to stay in office by unconventional means, stretching to the Jan.
-6 insurrection at the Capitol by a mob he had told to “fight like hell.”
+Trump, a Republican, was impeached by the House in late 2019 for trying to use his leverage over Ukraine to undermine Joe Biden, his eventual Democratic rival, among the first of his efforts to stay in office by unconventional means, stretching to the Jan.
+6 insurrection at the Capitol by a mob he had told to " fight like hell."

 Hill had served as the national intelligence officer for Russia from early 2006 until late 2009 and was highly respected in Washington circles, but it was only during the impeachment hearings that she was introduced to the nation.
 She became one of the most damaging witnesses against the president she had served, undercutting his defense by testifying that he had sent his envoys to Ukraine on a "domestic political errand" that had nothing to do with national security policy.